 There is a well established Transition Programme designed to link learning between Key Stage 2 and Key Stage 3, with a focus on key learning skills.
 This ensures that the students make a confident start to their Year 7 curriculum.
 Also, every effort is made to enable students to settle in quickly and feel part of the Kingdown community in their new houses, tutor groups and classes.

-To help with this process, your child will spend four days participating in an Induction Programme at Kingdown in June, when they will get to know the school and experience some KS3 lessons.
+To help with this process, your child will spend three days participating in an Induction Programme at Kingdown in July, when they will get to know the school and experience some KS3 lessons.
 However, most parents would like to be able to reassure their children and help to prepare them for the changes ahead.
 It’s worth the effort to get them right to start with – so much easier than putting things right when they’ve gone wrong.

 Achieving the balance between doing too much or too little for your child is difficult.
 A useful rule of thumb is never do anything regularly for your child that they are capable of doing for themselves.
 A list of the top ten worries that Year 6 students always mention: